joceejoy/LLM-Translator-V2.0/README.md

 ## Introduction

-LLM Translator is an AI-powered translation tool designed to translate English PDF books to Chinese.
+LLM Translator is an AI-powered translation tool designed to translate English PDF books to other languages.
 The tool leverages large language models (LLMs) like Gemini 1.5 Flash, ChatGLM and OpenAI's GPT-3.5 Turbo for translation.
 It's built in Python and has a flexible, modular, and object-oriented design.

 ## Why this project